-To provide for campus renewal and renovation, all students are assessed a Campus Renewal Fee.
+This mandatory fee provides for campus renewal and renovation.
 The fee is assessed based on the number of registered credit hours.
-For example in 2009-10, each (3) credit hour course was assessed, \$32.00.
+For example in 2011-12, the fee for each 3 credit hour course was \$33.00.

 3.2 Student Fees